zksecurity/noname/README.md

 - [ ] figure out how to handle constants in the codebase (perhaps a hashmap of variable -> constant, and compute constants on the fly?)
 - [ ] make array access work
 - [ ] make poseidon work
+- [ ] make span a vec of span in CircuitVar/Constant

 ## Questions